Canon G1 X Mark III vs Olympus TG-5

 Both the G1X Mark III and the TG-5 have zoom lenses built in.
 The G1X Mark III has a 24-72mm f/2.8-5.6 optic and the TG-5 offers a 25-100mm f/2.0-4.9 (focal lengths in full frame equivalent terms).
 Hence, the Canon provides a wider angle of view at the short end than the Olympus, but less tele-photo reach at the long end.
 The TG-5 offers the faster maximum aperture.

 Concerning the storage of imaging data, both the G1X Mark III and the TG-5 write their files to SDXC cards.
+Both cameras can use UHS-I cards, which provide for Ultra High Speed data transfer of up to 104 MB/s.

 Connectivity comparison: Canon G1 X Mark III vs Olympus TG-5